lavanya23-8/Web-project-Quiz-App-/README.md

 # 🧠 Web Project Quiz App.

 A simple and interactive Quiz Application developed using HTML, CSS, and JavaScript.
-The application allows users to test their knowledge through multiple-choice questions and receive instant feedback and scores.
+The application allows users to test their knowledge through multiple-choice questions and receive instant feedback and scores..

 ## 📌 Project Overview.